 Some patients take medication to thin their blood (such as warfarin or heparin) to reduce the risk of developing blood clots.

-Blood transfusions can alleviate some of the symptoms experienced with PNH, including anaemia.
-A blood transfusion can usually be carried out in an outpatient clinic.
+A red blood cell transfusions can alleviate some of the symptoms experienced with PNH, including anaemia.
+A red blood cell transfusion can usually be carried out in an outpatient clinic.
 Once your blood type is cross-matched for antibodies, one unit of blood takes approximately two hours to transfuse into your body.
 This will usually alleviate the symptoms resulting from anaemia and haemolysis for a period of time (which differs for each person).

 Folic acid is a vitamin which the bone marrow needs to help it produce blood cells.
 This can be taken in tablet form.